 Step 9: Signing the purchase contract

-Important note: the notary will arrange for you to be reserved as the future owner of the property in what is known a priority notice.
+Important note: The notary will arrange for you to be reserved as the future owner of the property in what is known as a priority notice.
 This notice is made to the land registry ("Grundbuch").
-This notice implies that you have been reserved as the only buyer and protects your right to have the title of ownership transferred to your name 8-16 weeks later.
+This notice implies that you have been reserved as the only buyer and protects your right to have the title of ownership transferred to your name 8 to 16 weeks later.

 Step 10: You need to pay the closing costs

-After your property purchase has been fully notarized, the next step will require you to pay for the closing costs (first from your own equity if that is adequate).
+After your property purchase has been fully notarized, the next step will require you to pay for the additional purchase costs (first from your own equity if that is adequate).

 Step 11: You pay the purchase price to the seller